hashicorp/terraform-provider-google-beta/website/docs/r/data_loss_prevention_discovery_config.html.markdown

   Structure is [documented below](#nested_targets).

 * `status` -
-  (Optional)
+  (Required)
-  Required.
   A status for this configuration
   Possible values are: `RUNNING`, `PAUSED`.